chocolatey/docs/input/en-us/guides/upgrading-to-chocolatey-v2-v6.md

 ### .NET Framework 4.8 Required

-In previous version of Chocolatey CLI, .NET Framework 4.0 was a minimum requirements.
+In previous version of Chocolatey CLI, .NET Framework 4.0 was a minimum requirement.
 This has now changed to be .NET Framework 4.8.

 The Chocolatey CLI installation process will try to install .NET Framework 4.8 if it's not already present on the computer.
 This will require a reboot before Chocolatey CLI can then be installed and means that the installation process will have to be started again.

 We recommend you install .NET Framework 4.8 and reboot, before installing or upgrading to Chocolatey CLI v2.0.0.
+If you are installing Chocolatey in a Docker container, please use an image that already has .NET 4.8 installed or use the [official Chocolatey CLI Docker image](https://hub.docker.com/r/chocolatey/choco).

 If you are unable to upgrade to .NET Framework 4.8, **we do not recommend** you upgrade to Chocolatey CLI version 2.0.0 at this time.
 Please see our [Support Lifecycle](xref:chocolatey-components-dependencies-and-support-lifecycle) for Chocolatey products.